 If an inspection shows that you need an underground pipe replacement, there’s new technology that can help.
 Trench-less pipe replacement can take care of your underground pipe problems without having to dig a trench and ruin your landscape.

-Trench-less pipe replacement has been around for over 20 years – but it’s considered to be relatively new in the field of plumbing.
-The next newest pipe repair technique – drain snaking – has been around for over 60 years.
+Trench-less pipe replacement has been around for more than 20 years – but it’s considered to be relatively new in the field of plumbing.
+The next newest pipe repair technique – drain snaking – has been around for mmore than 60 years.
 Compared to drain snaking and digging up pipes for replacement, trench-less pipe repair is more cost efficient and effective.

 In many situations, pipe lining is the best option.
 It helps restore the structural integrity of underground pipes through an epoxy lining substance.
 Your trench-less plumbing expert will place a special liner in the section that is to be repaired, and then a two part epoxy will be added to harden the liner and create seamless new pipe surface.
 It forms a new barrier of protection and will prevent future cracks and root intrusions.